BlaineAndersonDev/coders-handbook/python_refresher.md

 # Python Refresher:
   > As of Oct 10th I began learning Python a little at a time.
-I've compiled the basics as well as some more complex uses of Python here for future reference.
+  > I've compiled the basics as well as some more complex uses of Python here for future reference.

+___
+##### Authors Note:
+  > This guide is one of many written by [Blaine Anderson](https://github.com/BlaineAndersonDev).
+  > You can find this and the rest of his guides in a special Github repository called [The Coders Handbook](https://github.com/BlaineAndersonDev/coders-handbook).
+___

 ### Basics: